 Complication issues may include:

-• Frequent urinary tract infections resulting from bacteria if urine stays in the bladder.
+• Frequent urinary tract infections resulting from bacteria if the urine stays in the bladder.

 • Long term obstruction of the urinary tract may lead to painful bladder stones.

-• If urine backs up into the kidneys, studies have shown that it can lead to congestion, reducing kidney function.
+• If urine backs up into the kidneys, it can lead to congestion, reducing kidney function.
 It can also leave you with a high risk of falling prey to chronic kidney disease.

 • Urinary retention may also promote the formation of small pouches in the bladder wall, similar to those in the bowel (known as diverticulosis) which can trap bladder stones, causing pain and discomfort.
 Bacteria present in the pouches can multiply and are liable to cause infections.